tinyclub/linux-lab/README.md

     $ make edit

-But please don't make a big change once, we often only need to tune linux version, this command is better for such case:
+But please don't make a big change once, we often only need to tune Linux version, this command is better for such case:

     $ make list-linux
     v4.12 v4.5.5 v5.0.10 [v5.1]